54th Annual Anomalous Absorption Conference (AAC2026)

 Vacation Rentals and Luxury Residences

 For families or attendees wishing to extend their stay, The Lodge at Whitefish Lake also offers a selection of luxury condominiums and lakefront vacation homes.
 These fully equipped residences provide additional space and privacy, perfect for groups or longer visits.
-For availability and pricing, please contact the Lodge directly.
+For availability and pricing, please contact the Lodge directly and refer to the AAC2026 room block when inquiring.

-Reminder: To ensure you receive the contracted conference rate, please use only the provided hotel booking link for all accommodations for the Anomalous Absorption Conference.
+To ensure you receive the negotiated conference rate, please book only using the provided hotel link or by calling the Lodge directly.
 Thank you!

 Directions